lifepillar/vim-solarized8/Readme.md

 other color schemes: your 16 terminal ASCII colors must be set to the Solarized palette.
 The ugly degraded 256-color variant has been removed.

+In NeoVim, Solarized 8 defines a color palette for the [terminal emulator](https://neovim.io/doc/user/nvim_terminal_emulator.html), as well as specifying colors for the `TermCursor` and `TermCursorNC` highlight groups.

 ## Installation